Mamelodi: Secondary and high schools

-Tertiary Education
+Tertiary education

 Tshwane North TVET College has 6 campuses, one of which is based in the east of Mamelodi in the section called BufferZone, next to Mamelodi Day Hospital.
 It used to be called Thuto Matlhale, then changed to Mamelodi College and now known after the merge as TNC Mamelodi Campus.

 The University of Pretoria operates a campus in Mamelodi.
 The campus in Mamelodi was incorporated from Vista University into the University of Pretoria on 2 January 2004 as part of a government reshuffle of smaller institutions into larger ones.

 The U.S. Embassy operates the Mae Jemison Science Reading Room in Mamelodi.
 This stand-alone building on the University of Pretoria campus has a small library, computers, and an auditorium.
 It is used for after-school reading, tutoring, and other activities by students in Mamelodi.

-Society and Culture
+Society and culture

-Social Organisations
+Social organisations

 There are different organisations and groups that are working towards improving the standard of living and education levels within the township.
-One of them is Tateni Community Care Services, funded in 1995, that operates 10 Drop-in Centres, mostly in primary schools, to support young children.
+One of them is Tateni Community Care Services, funded in 1995, which operates 10 Drop-in Centres, mostly in primary schools, to support young children.
 Furthermore, they have a youth development program to support youth in-and-out-of-school to work towards their "Breaking the Cycle of Poverty" approach.
 Another organization The Mamelodi Trust operates within five schools in the area.
-The Mamelodi Initiative, was founded in 2007 by Richard Kelly and Seikanelo Sedibane and it was launched in 2010, it focuses on providing after school and out-of-school time programming to Mamelodi residents through winter and summer holiday programmes, year-round computer courses, youth mentoring, and other opportunities for youth.

-The Itsoseng Clinic was established in 1995 and continues to deliver a comprehensive psychological service to the local residents [www.psyssa.com/wp-content/uploads/2015/12/CaSP-Itsoseng-Clinic-article.pdf.]
+The Mamelodi Initiative, was founded in 2007 by Richard Kelly and Seikanelo Sedibane and it was launched in 2010, it focuses on providing after-school and out-of-school time programming to Mamelodi residents through winter and summer holiday programmes, year-round computer courses, youth mentoring, and other opportunities for youth.The Itsoseng Clinic was established in 1995 and continues to deliver a comprehensive psychological service to the local residents.
+The Historical Society of Mamelodi aim to capture the history of Mamelodi digitally.

 Sport

-The township is home to the Mamelodi Sundowns of the ABSA Premier League and the Mamelodi Bees Basketball of the South African Women's Basketball League.
+The township is home to the Mamelodi Sundowns of the 14X Premier League Champions and the Mamelodi Bees Basketball of the South African Women's Basketball League.

 The HM Pitje Stadium is located in Mamelodi.

-Mamelodi is also home to Mamelodi Sundowns star George Lebese and Lucky Mohomi of Mamelodi Sundowns.
+Mamelodi is also home to Mamelodi Sundowns star George Lebese Terrence Mashego Sifiso Ngobeni and Lucky Mohomi of Mamelodi Sundowns.

 Mamelodi is also home to the 2003 Miss South Africa Joan Ramagoshi.

 Life in Mamelodi

 There are a lot of informal settlements in Mamelodi.
 The housing problem is so great in the area, but it is proving impossible to keep up with the demand.

-The Rates of youth unemployment and drug use are high.
+The rates of youth unemployment and drug use are high.

-Crime in Mamelodi
+Crime

 Crime is also a major problem facing the community with poverty, unemployment and social issues being the major contributors.
 The community has been in the news for all the wrong reasons, like looting during strikes and destruction of public properties with the aim to get the attention of the government to speed up service delivery.